tlinjordet/JT-VAE-tmcinvdes/fast_molopt/README.md

 The difference form the regular training, is now we need to supply a file with the same length as the training file, which contains the properties for each molecule.

-To do training run the following scripts in a bash submission:
+To do training run the following scripts in a bash submission from the repo root directory:

 ```
-python -u ../fast_jtnn/mol_tree.py -i $dataset -v $vocab
+python -u fast_jtnn/mol_tree.py -i $dataset -v $vocab
 python -u preprocess_prop.py --train $dataset --split 10 --jobs 8 --output $output --prop_path $prop_path
 python -u vae_train_prop.py --train $output --vocab $vocab --save_dir $save_dir
 ```